-Add a creative twist to oldie-but-goodie ab exercises, known as crunches and sit-ups.
-Each of these moves make the traditional exercises anything but boring.
+Press pause on your typical crunches and sit-ups routine and try these unique variations instead.
+Each of these exercises make the traditional moves anything but boring.
 Plus, they work your core in new ways, while hitting all sides.

 It may look simple, but that doesn’t mean it’s easy.
-Keep your legs fully extended, knees straight and your back against the floor as you lift and lower your feet to the ground (or as close as you can go).
+Keep your legs fully extended, knees straight and your back against the floor as you lift and lower your feet to the ground (or as close as you can go without arching your back).

 16. Bird-Dog Crunch